-Donor/Name of Prize Value \$ Awarded for Faculties of Applied Science and Engineering Institution of Engineers, Australia Medal and 100.00 The most proficient final year (or last 2 years part time) student in the Bachelor of Engineering (or Bach elor of Science (Engineering)) degree courses offered by the following Schools: Civil Engineering Electrical Engineering and Computer Science Mechanical and Industrial Engineering Chemical Engineering and Industrial Chemistry Mining Engineering Textile Technology (Engineering option only)

-School of Chemical Engineering and Industrial Chemistry Abbott Laboratories Pty Ltd 100.00 Bachelor of Engineering degree course in Chemical Engineering - Year 4 The Australian Gas Light Company's in Chemical Engineering 100.00 Subject selected by Head of School Australian Paper Manufacturers Ltd 100.00 48.163 Instrumentation and Process Control in Indus- trial Chemistry 100.00 48.163 Instrumentation and Process Control in Chem- ical Engineering Chamber of Manufactures of New South Wales 50.00 Subject selected by Head of School Chemical Technology Society 25.00 Bachelor of Science degree in Industrial Chemistry 25.00 Bachelor of Science degree course in Industrial Chemistry, Years 1 and 2 or Stages 1 to 4 CSR Limited 50.00 Subject within the discipline of Industrial Chemistry, selected by Head of School Esso Australia Ltd 200.00 Best performance in Year 2 Chemical Engineering Institution of Chemical Engineers 100.00 and medal Best result for the thesis in the final year, or equivalent part time stage, of the Bachelor of Engineering degree course Shell 100.00 General proficiency in Year 2 or its part-time equiva- lent in either the Chemical Engineering course or the Industrial Chemistry course 100.00 General proficiency in Year 3 or its part-time equiva- lent in either the Chemical Engineering course or the Industrial Chemistry course
+Undergraduate University Prizes (co ntinued) Donor/Name of Prize Value \$ Awarded for Faculties of Applied Science and Engineering - Institution of Engineers, Australia Medal and 100.00 The most proficient final year (or last 2 years part-time) student in the Bachelor of Engineering (or Bachelor of Science (Engineering)) degree courses offered by the following Schools: Civil Engineering Electrical Engineering and Computer Science Mechanical and Industrial Engineering Chemical Engineering and Industrial Chemistry Mining Engineering Textile Technology (Engineering option only) School of Applied Geology F. C. Loughnan - in Applied Geology 340.00 Most outstanding student in Year 3 of the Geology course School of Chemical Engineering and Industrial Chemistry i Abbott Laboratories Pty Ltd 100.00 Bachelor of Engineering degree course in Chemica Engineering - Year 4 The Australian Gas Light Company's in Chemical Engineering 200.00 Subject selected by Head of School Australian Paper Manufacturers Ltd 100.00 48.163 Instrumentation and Process Control in Industrial Chemistry 100.00 48.163 Instrumentation and Process Control in Chemical Engineering Chamber of Manufactures of New South Wales 250.00 Subject selected by Head of School Chemical Technology Society 25.00 Best graduate Bachelor of Science degree in Industria Chemistry 25.00 Best graduate Bachelor of Science degree course industrial Chemistry, Years 1 and 2 or Stages 1 to 4 CSR Limited 50.00 Subject within the discipline of Industrial Chemistr selected by Head of School Esso Australia Ltd 200.00 Best performance in Year 2 Chemical Engineering Institution of Chemical Engineers 100.00 and medal Best result for the thesis in the final year, or equivaler part time stage, of the Bachelor of Engineering degre course Shell 100.00 General proficiency in Year 2 or its part-time equivaler in either the Chemical Engineering course or the Indus- trial Chemistry course 100.00 General proficiency in Year 3 or its part-time equivale in either the Chemical Engineering course or the Indu- trial Chemistry course Oh all a siene and continued overle